yafyz/standalone-roblox-stream-sniper/README.md

 # standalone-roblox-stream-sniper

+probably does not work and cant be bothered to update it

 it's a stream sniper, does the same thing like all the others, join someone's game but this one is launching roblox directly, that's it, nothing else i just thought it would be cool to make something like this